 After a few days in the mountains of Albania we decided to head back to Montenegro and discover more of the countryside.
 We first stopped at the Montenegrin side of the Lake Skadar, which was so different from Albania’s side.
 Then we took the road to the Durmitor National Park.

 It was founded in 1952 and the due to the alpine and at the same time Mediterranean climate a unique vegetation was created there.
 In total there are 18 glacial lakes, the Crno Jezero lake being the biggest.
 Some people also refer to it as black lake due to the black shimmer of the water.
 Depending on the amount of rain and sun, the colors can vary from intense green and blue as well.

 Another impressive sight is the Tara Canyon – the largest canyon of Europe with a depth of 1.600m.
 The eponym is the longest river of Montenegro called Tara on which you can go rafting in the summer months.

 Bosnia and Herzegovina

-Our next country was Bosnia and Herzegovina, where we went directly to the capital Sarajevo.
+Our next country in the Balkans was Bosnia and Herzegovina, where we went directly to the capital Sarajevo.
 It’s a city that is filled with tragic history and yet unites eastern and western values in a peaceful way.